Charles S. Strong

 Charles Stanley Strong (November 29, 1906 – October 11, 1962) was an American writer, adventurer and explorer.

 His pen names include Chuck Stanley, William McClellan, Carl Sturdy, Kelvin McKay, Nancy Bartlett, Myron Keats, Charles Stoddard, Larry Regan, the house names Carolyn Keene and Franklin W. Dixon and possibly several others.
 His own name was used as a pseudonym for other writers, including Samuel Epstein and Beryl Williams.

-He wrote the Hardy Boys book The Hooded Hawk Mystery and the Nancy Drew book The Scarlet Slipper Mystery, and once machine-gunned a shark from an airplane.
+Strong wrote The Hardy Boys book The Hooded Hawk Mystery and the Nancy Drew book The Scarlet Slipper Mystery, and once machine-gunned a shark from an airplane.

-Early life
+Early life and education

-Born in Brooklyn, New York on November 29, 1906, Strong studied at the Pace Institute of Accounting and Law and Royal Fredrick University Oslo.
+Born in Brooklyn, New York, on November 29, 1906, Strong studied at the Pace Institute of Accounting and Law and the Royal Fredrick University (now the University of Oslo) in Norway.

+An honor student, he gained some early recognition as a twelve-year-old for writing a history of the Great War.
+The book had nine chapters, brief bios of main figures, 100 photographs, 25 maps, and appendices.

+In June 1920, he graduated from Public School No. 90.